axvr/vivid.vim/README.md

 ```

 Then to enable Vivid place `packadd Vivid.vim` in your Vim config (before any
-plugin definitions) No other boilerplate code is required.
+plugin definitions).
+It's that easy no other boilerplate code is required.

+**NOTE**: For Microsoft Windows you may have to modify the `packpath` option so
+that Vim can find Vivid.
+See `:h 'packpath'`.

 ### [Using Vivid]